Season two taste

 • Brown sugar - the molasses in light brown sugar adds a richness to the filling.

-• Butter - unsalted butter finds its way into the dough and the middle of these brunch treats.
+• Butter - unsalted butter finds its way into the dough and the middle of these cinnamon buns.

 See recipe card for quantities.